MareikeMueller/OpenHands/README.md

 ***
 ### Requirements
 The models used in the application are provided by the [Openhands](https://pypi.org/project/OpenHands/) library.
-Thanks to the developers for providing the library and making sign language recognition more accessible.
+Thanks to the developers providing the library and making sign language recognition more accessible.
 Check the documentation of [Openhands](https://openhands.ai4bharat.org/en/latest/index.html) for further instructions on how to use the library.
 You can either run:

 ```
 pip install --upgrade OpenHands
 ```
+To install the library.
 Or you can clone the repository and build the library from the latest source.

 ````